2 dead in New Jersey after flood waters carry away vehicle during heavy rains that hit Northeast

 “We’re not unique, but we’re in one of these sort of high humidity, high temperature, high storm intensity patterns right now,” Murphy told reporters after touring storm damage in Berkeley Heights.
 “Everybody needs to stay alert.”

-Heavy rains moved through the Northeast on Monday night into early Tuesday, causing flash flooding.
+The heavy rains also caused flash floods in New York and south-central Pennsylvania on Monday night into early Tuesday, prompting road closures and snarling some service on the New York City subway.

+It was the second-highest one-hour rainfall ever recorded in Central Park at more than 2 inches (5 centimeters), surpassed only by the remnants of Hurricane Ida in 2021, according to local officials.

-Video posted on social media appeared to show water flooding down into a Manhattan subway station, submerging the platform while passengers inside a train watch.
-Another photo appears to show passengers standing on a train’s seats to avoid the water beginning to soak the floor.
+Viral videos posted online showed water flooding down into one Manhattan subway station, submerging the platform while passengers inside a train watched on.

 “What happened last night is something that is, you know, a reality in our system,” he told the TV station, noting the backup happens when more than 1 3/4 inches of rain falls in an hour.
 “We’ve been working with the city of New York to try to get them to increase the capacity of the system at these key locations.”

+“Imagine putting a two-liter bottle of water into a one-liter bottle.
+Some of it’s going to spill,” Environmental Protection Commissioner Rohit Aggarwala said at a virtual news briefing Tuesday.

-Lieber said there was now full subway service, as well as full Long Island Railroad and Metro North commuter rail service after hundreds of people worked overnight to restore operations.
+Lieber said full service was restored to the subway, as well as commuter rails, after hundreds of people worked overnight to restore operations.

+Flooding has proven to be a stubborn problem for New York’s subway system, despite years and billions of dollars’ worth of efforts to waterproof them.

+Superstorm Sandy in 2012 prompted years of subway repairs and flood-fighting ideas, and some have been put into practice.
+In some places, transit officials have installed or are installing storm barriers at subway station entrances, seals beneath subway air vents and curbs to raise the vents and entrances above sidewalk level.

 Most flash flood watches and warnings had expired in parts of New Jersey, New York and Pennsylvania as the rain moved on.

-In one flooded North Plainfield, New Jersey, neighborhood, a house caught on fire and collapsed, possibly due to an explosion, not long after the family inside had evacuated, authorities said.
-No injuries were reported.
+In one flooded North Plainfield neighborhood, a house caught on fire and collapsed amid the storm.
+Murphy said there was an explosion at the house but the family was not home and there were no injuries.
+The cause was under investigation.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect Janno Lieber is CEO of the Metropolitan Transportation Authority, not the Metropolitan Transit Authority.